 Trying to sleep at night can become problematic when you have a tiny nap during the day, even for just an hour or two.
 Sleeping is resetting the body to work longer.
 And when a person takes naps, they've already reset their body.

 However, a study shows the relationship between daytime naps and nighttime sleep.
 In this study, healthy adults and middle-aged people report better performance of tasks with a 20 minutes daytime nap rather than overworking.
-And the current data on power naps suggest no negative impact on nighttime sleep.

 Note: The above sleeping tips may take a little more than 10 seconds to take into effect, but it is possible to fall asleep fast with practice and resilience.